Welcome to Research in Psychology

 Students will understand the virtues - and problems - of measurement or correlation studies, "true" experiments, and the "quasi"-experiments (or field studies) often used in Psychology.
 Students will also be introduced to statistical reasoning in science, and to basic statistics.

 This course is centered on the class web site.
-Get comfortable using this and other web sites.
+Bookmark it, and get comfortable using it.

-You are expected to attend every lecture: all course materials and the content of your exams will be provided there.
+Attend every lecture: all course materials and the content of your exams are provided there.